zhouyl/flowblade/docs/components/forms/slider.md

 # Slider

 Slider component for selecting a value from a range.
+Perfect for volume controls, brightness adjustment, and value selection.

 ## Basic Usage